catawiki/join-us/README.md

 **🤗Sharing is Caring**

 Our teams meet on a regular basis to share the things we've learnt, and other things we're interested in.
-If these sessions don't contain anything commercially sensitive, then we share them to the world [on our Catawiki Engineering YouTube channel](https://www.youtube.com/channel/UCy2HFsDR0cV8gEUR4WlV0yg/videos)
+If these sessions don't contain anything commercially sensitive, then we share them to the world [on our Catawiki YouTube channel](https://www.youtube.com/playlist?list=PLDsguty5Wf6ptECvdeMDaf8WnLpaw09ki)

 ### Diversity Statement